nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 The challenges that will be faced are likely to be with the integration options with existing providers of required data; providers of required external services, and those that require to be notified of Health Check results.

-From the research (of avaliable material) undertaken in discovery, there is no existing platform that currently provides answers to all of the identified areas.
+From the research (of available material) undertaken in discovery, there is no existing platform that currently provides answers to all of the identified areas.
 If this programme is put to tender, it is advised that any supplier should be able to provide sound technical explanation to how each of these areas are approached.

 The next stage of this programme could include an Alpha phase build - expanding on ideas from existing projects, and exploring areas that have not been addressed in previous work.